Lai-Sheng/Pok-mon-Themed-Embedded-System-Game-Nu-LB-NUC140-/README.md

   - Separate functions handle key game actions such as attacking and graphical rendering.

 ### Key Modules
-- **GPIO Initialization**: Configures output pins for LED control and input pins for the keypad.
+- **GPIO Initialization**: Configures output pins for control and input pins for the keypad.
 - **Timer Management**:
   - **Timer0**: Handles battle countdown and turn switching.
   - **Timer1**: Drives periodic updates, such as move animations and status displays.